A re-post for Tennessee Williams’ birthday about a 2011 production of Streetcar at Williamstown

-Tragedy occurs when you get the sense that, just as easily, events could have gone the other way.
-That is how we know it’s tragic, when we want to step into the action and start directing people to behave a certain way in order to divert the fate coming.
-If Stanley hadn’t told Mitch the scandalous stories about Blanche, would Mitch have proposed?
+Tragedy occurs when you get the sense that events could have gone the other way.
+That is how we know it’s tragic, when we want to step into the action and start fixing things and clearing up misunderstandings in order to divert the fate coming down the pike.
+If Stanley hadn’t told Mitch the scandalous stories about Blanche, would Mitch have proposed marriage?
 I think he would have.
-And Blanche’s past could have remained her own little secret, and Mitch would be none the wiser.
-He would make a good husband, albeit a little dull, but dull would suit Blanche at this point in her life, and Blanche would have been safe and protected.
+Blanche’s past could have remained her own little secret, and Mitch would be none the wiser.
+He would make a good husband, albeit a little dull, but dull would suit Blanche at this point in her life, and she would have been safe and protected.
 But Stanley DOES tell Mitch, and from that point on, Blanche’s fate is sealed.

-So playing Blanche as a psychotic upon her first entrance in the play is depriving Blanche of her courageous last stand to have a life of dignity and kindness.
+And so playing Blanche as a psychotic upon her first entrance in the play is depriving Blanche of her courageous last stand to have a life of dignity.
 Yes, it is brutal.
-She is destroyed.
-And we have to watch, with the dreadful realization that this COULD have been stopped, and now … it can’t be stopped.
-Blanche is desperate, exhausted, and panicked, and also horrified at the conditions her little sister is living in.
-But she is nobody’s fool.
-She has been living by her wits, and doing the best she can, and sleeping with soldiers to put food on the table.
-She has clung to her possessions, her furs, her little tiaras, and yes, she drinks a bit to relax, but she’s not in full-on psychotic break until the final act.
-The FINAL ACT, people.
-That’s a long time to hold off your eventual crackup.
+Blanche is destroyed and we are forced to watch, with the dreadful realization that all of it COULD have been avoided, but now … it can’t be stopped.
+When Blanche first enters the play, she is desperate, worn down, and in a panic, as well as horrified at the fact that Stella lives in a slum and doesn’t seem to care.
+But even with all of that, Blanche is nobody’s fool.
+She has been living by her wits, and doing the best she can, and, yes, sleeping with soldiers to put food on the table.
+She has clung to her possessions, her furs, her tiaras, and yes, she drinks a bit to relax, but she’s not in full-on psychotic break until the final act.
+The FINAL ACT, people!
+That’s a long time to hold off your crackup.

-But dear actresses: if Blanche DuBois can stand it, then why can’t you?
-Can you be as brave, as strong, as Blanche DuBois?
+But dear actresses: Can you be as brave, as strong, as hopeful, as Blanche DuBois?
+If Blanche DuBois can stand it, then can’t you?

 Jessica Hecht can stand it.
-Her humor as Blanche (she got so many laughs, it was incredible to watch, it illuminated a whole other side of Williams’ script to me) was that much more awful and sad, because you saw what a great person she was, how capable, how much of an ASSET she would be to our world.
+Her humor as Blanche (she got so many laughs, it was incredible to watch) was that much more awful and sad, because you saw what a great person she was, how capable, how much of an ASSET she was (or could be) to our world.

 He takes off his hat and now he becomes personalized.
 The unhuman quality goes.
 His voice is gentle and reassuring as he crosses to Blanche and crouches in front of her.
 As he speaks her name, her terror subsides a little.
 The lurid reflections fade from the walls, the inhuman cries and noises die out and her own hoarse crying is calmed.]

-That’s pretty clear what the moment is about.
-Kindness of strangers.
-In the bedroom was a dangling bare light bulb, and when the doctor slowly removed his hat, the light went on (or maybe it was on before, but then it became brighter, blinding almost), and everything came to a total standstill.
-His removal of the hat was deliberate and graceful, a moment of good manners and gentlemanly grace that had been so noticeably absent throughout the play.
+In the bedroom in Cromer’s set was a dangling bare light bulb, and when the doctor slowly removed his hat, the light went on (or maybe it was on before, but then became brighter, almost blinding), and everything onstage, including Blanche, restrained on the bed, came to a standstill.
+His removal of the hat was deliberate and graceful, a pantomime of good manners and gentlemanly grace that had been so noticeably absent throughout the play.
 It was a theatricalized moment, which I really liked.
 (Liked?
 I was weeping uncontrollably.)
-But I liked Cromer’s choice to really pull that moment out, to make a “bit” out of it, a breather, a moment of grace and clarity.
-The doctor, in that slow sweep of his hat off his head, right beneath the blinding bare lightbulb, suddenly seemed like an angel.
-Literally.
-An angel of kindness in the most unlikely of places.
+I liked Cromer’s choice to pull that moment out, to make a “bit” out of it, an almost abstract presentation of grace.
+The doctor, in that slow sweep of his hat off his head, beneath the blinding bare lightbulb, suddenly seemed like an angel.
+An angel of kindness in the most unlikely moment.
 A savior.
-A kind heart, who takes the time to treat another human being with dignity.
+A human being who takes the time to treat another human being with dignity.

 What would the world be like if all of us, routinely, were “kind to strangers”?
 I don’t think there can be any debate that it would be a nicer place to live.

 Streetcar is not for the weak-hearted.
-It is relentless.
+It is brutal.